MystenLabs/sui/narwhal/CONTRIBUTING.md

 ```
 cargo +nightly fmt --all -- --check
 ```

+## Generating builders
+The [derive_builder](https://crates.io/crates/derive_builder) crate has been used to auto-generate builders (following the [builder design pattern](https://en.wikipedia.org/wiki/Builder_pattern)) for structs.
+Instead of having to write (lots) of boilerplate code to create a builder, this is offered by the derive_builder and is the recommended way to create builders for this repo.
+Examples can be found within the repo and on the crate docs as well.

 ## Issues
 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.